 However, the thing that's picking up a faster application in society is the blockchain.
 This system of peer-to-peer interactions isn't just good for sending money.
 It will be able to increase security for things like cloud storage, create more secure "smart" contracts, and protect your identity from theft for things like healthcare, citizenship documentation, and online retail.
 Blockchain will also be able to secure voting, so elections can't be hacked.
 Blockchain alone is going to change technology and our lives as we know it, starting in the next 3 to 5 years.

 One example of a well-received cryptocurrency was created by a company called Ripple.
 Ripple which uses blockchain technology combined with their cryptocurrency called "XRP" to send money back and forth between users, just like Bitcoin.
 Instead of trying to avoid regulation from the banks, Ripple is actually working together with banks to help improve their outdated technology.
-They've already convinced the U.S. Federal Reserve and some of the world's largest banks to invest in XRP rather than Bitcoin.
+They have already got the US Federal Reserve and some of the world's largest banks to invest in XRP rather than Bitcoin.
 Some people who believe in the resilience of banks think that Ripple will be worth far more than Bitcoin one day.

 At the moment, predictions on the future of cryptocurrency is all speculation.
 But one thing is certain: blockchain is going to improve technology for the better.
 People will save money, and our world will become even more connected and secure than ever before.